alexs2112/TerminalHero/README.md

 - Print the correct post-resistance damage numbers in ability effects before the damage is dealt (in case they die)
 - When balancing, increase all numbers by a bit.
 This will allow resistances to actually be felt (10% resistance doesn't matter if the damage is like 4)
   - Make Armor much higher, this doesn't matter to enemies but will make balancing dungeons more manageable
-- Dark Souls weapon scaling on abilities?
-Each ability scales with stats multiplied by some decimal
-  - Each ability has a `get_damage(creature, target)` to calculate min and max damage given the owner and the target
 - Only show the name of targeted creatures or the active creature
   - This means we don't need to stagger their positions anymore
 - Combat backgrounds: Creatures stand on a floor and have some darkened background art